uber/piranha/java/README.md

 ```

 The required top-level field is `methodProperties`.
-Within that, there is an array of JSON objects, having the required fields `methodName` and `flagType`.
+Within that, there is an array of JSON objects, having the required fields `methodName`, `flagType` and `argumentIndex`.
-The optional fields are `returnType`, `receiverType` and `argumentIndex`.
+The optional fields are `returnType`, `receiverType`.

 The `flagType` with `treated` are the APIs which correspond to the treatment behavior of the flag, `control` correspond to the control behavior of the flag.
 In the above example, the API `flagEnabled` corresponds to treatment behavior.
-Hence, when `IsTreated` Piranha argument is set to `true`, `flagEnabled(SAMPLE_STALE_FLAG)` will be evaluated to `true`.
+Hence, when the `IsTreated` Piranha argument is set to `true`, `flagEnabled(SAMPLE_STALE_FLAG)` will be evaluated to `true`.
 Similarly, `flagDisabled(SAMPLE_STALE_FLAG)` which corresponds to the control behavior will evaluate to `false`.
 The `flagType` with `empty` specifies the APIs which need to be discarded from the code.
-For example, a statement `enableFlag(SAMPLE_STALE_FLAG);` will be deleted from the code.
+For example, if `enableFlag` is listed as a method in properties.json, with `flagType=empty`, a statement `enableFlag(SAMPLE_STALE_FLAG);` will be deleted from the code.

-The optional field `argumentIndex` specifies where to look for the flag name (given by `-XepOpt:Piranha:FlagName`) in the method's arguments.
+The `argumentIndex` field specifies where to look for the flag name (given by `-XepOpt:Piranha:FlagName`) in the method's arguments.
 We follow 0 based indexing.
-If your toggle method takes no arguments, or if you want to delete all occurrences of a given `methodName` irrespective of their arguments, `argumentIndex` need not be specified.
+If your toggle methods take no arguments, or if you want to delete all occurrences of a given `methodName` irrespective of their arguments, you can set the `Piranha:ArgumentIndexOptional` to `true` to make specifying `argumentIndex` optional.

-For `returnType` and `receiverType`, types should be written as `boolean` or `void` for inbuilt types, and fully qualified for custom defined types. eg: `com.uber.piranha.XPFlagCleanerPositiveCases.XPTest`
+For `returnType` and `receiverType`, types should be written as `boolean` or `void` for primitive types, and fully qualified for custom defined types. eg: `com.uber.piranha.XPTest` or `java.lang.String` (not case-sensitive)

 The `annotations` specify the annotations used (e.g., in unit testing) to determine treatment or control behavior.
 For example: